Spectral correlations of dynamical Resonance Fluorescence: Conclusion

 \section{Conclusion}

 In this work, we have advanced the understanding of photon statistics in pulsed quantum light sources by systematically exploring spectral correlations in dynamically driven two-level systems.
 We have thereby extended the formalism to compute frequency-resolved photon correlations, mainly utilized in the continuous-wave regime, to time-dependent excitation.
-By calculating time-integrated, frequency-resolved photon correlations, we demonstrated that spectral filtering is a fundamental tool to tailor photon emission properties, which are essentially linked to the behaviour of the photon-counting probabilities. \\\\ Our methodology, which combines the sensor formalism with a quantum regression theorem-based approach, provides a versatile and accessible platform for analyzing frequency correlations in pulsed systems.
-Likewise, this formalism provides an efficient way of obtaining time-integrated correlations, whose brute-force computation traditionally relies on iteratively applying the Quantum Regression Theorem to the required order ($N-1$ times for any $N$-time correlation function) and subsequently integrating over all the times.
+By calculating time-integrated, frequency-resolved photon correlations, we demonstrated that spectral filtering is a fundamental tool to tailor photon emission properties, which are essentially linked to the behavior of the photon-counting probabilities. \\\\ Our methodology, which combines the sensor formalism with a quantum regression theorem-based approach, provides a versatile and accessible platform for analyzing frequency correlations in pulsed systems.
+Likewise, this formalism provides an efficient way of obtaining time-integrated correlations, whose brute-force computation traditionally relies on iteratively applying the Quantum Regression Theorem to the required order ($N-1$ times for any $N$-time correlation function) and subsequently integrating over all times.
 Unlike prior studies focused on continuous-wave excitation, our results highlight the intricate interplay between dynamic spectral features and temporal coherence under pulsed driving.
-Notably, spectral filtering breaks the direct dependence of photon statistics on pulse area, allowing transitions between antibunching and bunching regimes based on selected frequency and time windows.
+Notably, spectral filtering breaks the direct dependence of photon statistics on pulse area, allowing transitions between antibunching and bunching regimes based on the selection of specific frequency and time windows.
 This tunability opens avenues for designing quantum light sources with on-demand photon statistics, and paves the way for new protocols based on time-bin and frequency entanglement.\\\\ More specifically, our findings reveal that isolating the central spectral peak of resonance fluorescence not only enhances single-photon purity but also suppresses multi-photon noise, even under conditions traditionally favoring multi-photon emission (e.g., at even pulse areas).
 This provides a pathway for controlling time-bin-encoded quantum states, which is critical for applications in quantum communication and computing. \\\\ Overall, in this work we illustrate with the simplest, yet quintessential, example---the two-level system---the capabilities of the methodology presented here.
+Beyond the seek of a better single-photon emission, the underlying correlations seem to indicate that there is much room left to explore and, as for the CW case, multiphoton emission might be possible by exploiting such correlations, such as the emission of $N$-photon bundles~\cite{sanchezmunoz2014a,zou2023}.
 The type of quantum-optical systems we can study is, of course, not limited to Resonance Fluorescence and the method can be applied, in principle, to any system, provided that the Quantum Regression Theorem holds.
-In the same way, the formalism can be extended to include more degrees of freedom, such as polarization, corresponding to different transitions or de-excitation pathways; more than two time bins, especially useful to study cluster state generation; more detectors, each of them with different frequencies and filter widths; and more.
+In the same way, the formalism can be extended to include more degrees of freedom, such as polarization, corresponding to different transitions or de-excitation pathways; more than two time bins, especially useful to study cluster state generation; more detectors, each of them with different frequencies and filter widths; and more complex excitation schemes, like using a train of pulses, or feeding the system with quantum light \cite{carreno_cascaded_2024, kiilerich_2020}.